-A 100% Cabernet Franc red wine of great finesse, featuring complex, deep aromas paired with a fresh, long-finishing palate characteristic of the Loire Valley.
-This wine’s dense, structured yet refined body makes it a harmonious pairing for full-flavored red meats.
+A 100% Cabernet Franc red wine full of finesse, with complex, deep aromas combined with a fresh, long finish typical of the Loire Valley.
+This wine’s dense, structured yet refined body makes it a harmonious pairing with full-flavored red meats.

 Buy Patrick Baudouin wines at the best prices in a private sale!